 - “Thomas, when will you clean the kitchen?”

-But this difference between nachher and später is really subtle, I would say.
+But this difference between nachher and später is really subtle.
 Here are two examples, where they’re pretty much interchangeable.

 - Bis nachher.

 - Ach Mist, ich muss nachher noch zur Uni.
 Ich habe keine Lust.

 - Oh crap, I have to go university later.
 I don’t feel like it.